'We want it more': No. 2 Crown Point overcomes slow start to knock off No. 3 Penn, claim ninth regional title

 "(Stoddard) did a good job shooting free throws and hit some big ones there to help us extend the lead," Seibert said.
 "And then defensively, she's just been such a presence for us."

-Last weekend, the senior led LaPorte to its second straight sectional title with a game-high 21 points against South Bend Adams in the Sectional 3 final at Mishawaka.
+Last weekend, the senior led LaPorte to its second straight sectional crown with a game-high 21 points against South Bend Adams in the Sectional 3 final at Mishawaka.

 "I wish had more years with her.
 I'm like, 'Hey, you're only 17, so is there any way we could bring you back?'"
 Slicers coach Sarah DeShone said, laughing.
 "She's an awesome kid and comes from an awesome family.
 I'll be following her through college."